Skip to main content

 • Accutane: Another therapeutic approach is to reduce the production of sebum.
 Currently, the oral medication 12-cis-retinoic acid (Accutane) is the only medication approved for this usage.
 Accutane should be reserved for severe cystic acne as the treatment may have significant adverse effects.
 Accutane treatment is available at Student Health with a prescription from specific providers.
 When making your appointment, please ask to see a provider trained to prescribe Accutane.

-• Oral Medications: Oral antibiotics decrease the number of P.acnes bacteria and thereby, reduce the amount of free acids in surface lipids.
-Tetracycline, minocycline, and erythromycin are the most commonly used antibiotics.
+• Oral Medications: Oral antibiotics decrease the number of P. acnes bacteria and thereby, reduce the amount of free acids in surface lipids.
+Doxycycline, minocycline, and sulfa medications are the most commonly used antibiotics.
 The effect may not be noted for weeks.
-Benzoyl peroxide and oral antibiotics have different sites of action in decreasing the P. acnes population; therefore, your health care provider may prescribe both oral and topical agents.
-Additionally, some women find that acne improves when they are taking the oral contraceptive pill (OCP).
-A physician may prescribe an OCP for control of acne.
+Benzoyl peroxide and oral antibiotics have different sites of action in decreasing the P. acnes population; therefore, your health-care provider may prescribe both oral and topical agents.
+Additionally, some patients find that acne improves when they are taking the oral contraceptive pill (OCP).
+A provider may prescribe an OCP for treatment of acne.

 • Topical Antibiotics: These preparations work directly on the skin to decrease bacteria.
 Free fatty acids decrease on the skin surface and a gradual improvement may be noted.
 Often the therapy for acne may take a multiple medication approach.
-Several agents may be used concurrently to effect an improvement in the skin.
+Several agents may be used concurrently to affect an improvement in the skin.
 Any of the medications can cause side effects.
-They may even cause a temporary increase in the acne.
-Working with a health care provider will ensure the best response.
+They may even cause a temporary increase in acne.
+Working with a health-care provider will ensure the best response.

 Can Acne be Prevented?